Trustee Duties under California Law for a California Trust

 Duty to Segregate

 A Trustee cannot comingle their own personal funds with trust funds nor may a trustee comingle funds from one trust with funds from another.
 Cal.
 Prob.
 Code, §16009.
 If a Trustee breaches this duty, the trustee may be removed from their position and be held personally liable for any loss.

 A trustee has a duty not to delegate their powers (even to another trustee).
 However, a trustee may delegate their duty to invest.
 Moreover, a trustee may rely on professional advisors in making a decision.
 Cal.
 Prob.
 Code, §16052.

 Duty to Account

 The duty to account requires the trustee, on a regular basis (annually, at trust termination, change of trustee), to give beneficiaries a statement of income and expenses of the trust.
 Cal.
 Prob.
 Code, §16062.
 If a trustee fails to do so, beneficiaries may file an action for accounting.
 The trustee must keep beneficiaries reasonably informed about the trust and its administration.
 Cal.
 Prob.
 Code, §16060.

 A trustee must keep trust beneficiaries reasonably informed and disclose all material facts necessary to protect the beneficiary’s interests in the trust.
 Cal.
 Prob.
 Code, §16060.

-Contact an Experienced Attorney in Los Angeles, San Jose, San Diego, Orange County, San Francisco, Sacramento, Riverside, and Surrounding Areas of California
+Contact an Experienced Attorney in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California

 We highly recommend you speak with an experienced California trust, estate, and probate attorney.
 For a free consultation, contact the attorneys at Talkov Law at (844) 4-TALKOV (825568) or info(at)talkovlaw.com.